 My main study species are white-shouldered fairywrens (Malurus alboscapulatus) of Papua New Guinea and I dabble with their sister species, red-backed fairywrens (M. melanocephalus) of Australia.
-Here, my main research interest is determining the adaptive significance of female signals (here, ornamentation and birdsong).
-Additionally, I am exploring the role androgen play in promoting divergent morphological phenotypes and what role they play in song and aggressive behaviours.
+Here, my main research interest is determining the adaptive significance of female signals (here, ornamentation and birdsong) as well as the exploring the role androgens play in phenotypic divergence, aggression, and birdsong.
 My tentative goal is to conduct this approach within the bicolored clade of fairywrens, but I am predomitately focused (for now) on white-shouldered fairywrens.

 In red-backed fairywrens (below), my goal is to explore within-population phenotypic plasticity in achieving ornamentation in males and if mechanisms explaining this are conserved across species (between white-shouldered fairywrens, specifically).